 The graph below shows where the majority of gas is consumed across UCC’s estate.
 The weekly gas consumption is compared with the predicted gas consumption, based on the external temperature and heating degree days and any unexplained increases in gas use is investigated to determine the cause and where needed, put a fix in place to prevent further energy wastage.

-Further information on our energy performance, projects recently completed and planned projects can be found here or if you have any comments / suggestions please email our Energy Manager at firstname.lastname@example.org
+For further information on our energy performance, projects recently completed and planned projects or if you have any comments or suggestion please email our Energy Manager at firstname.lastname@example.org